mozilla/price-tracker/docs/METRICS.md

 Fired whenever the toolbar is badged in response to:
 1. A successful product extraction or
 2. A Price Alert
+  - Note: For Price Alerts, this event will continue to trigger after the initial Price Alert is shown to the user until the Price Alert is dismissed (per the [UX spec](https://mozilla.invisionapp.com/share/UFNSHAIMT4V#/screens/317130676_Artboard_1) and when a system notification is clicked).

 #### Payload properties